openstack/zun/specs/local-volume-integration.rst

    Operators can tune this config to restrict the path for bind-mounting.

 4. The administrator would be aware that a special container should be scheduled on which nodes.
-Users may combine --mount and --label options to create a container.
+Users may combine --mount and --hint options to create a container.

 Workflow
 =============